Eligibility

 NO – You may still be eligible even if you have not done a comprehensive building assessment.
 Congregations are not required to have developed a finalized repair plan, budget, timetable, or fundraising plan prior to acceptance into the program.
 However, we would encourage you to consider doing this type of planning work whether you apply for the National Fund or not.
 It will be a tremendous resource to you as you steward your historic house of worship.
 If you are accepted into the National Fund program, you will be expected to develop a comprehensive building repair plan with a qualified building professional or team of professionals, typically including an architect.
 There are several sources of grant funding that can help support the creation of a comprehensive building assessment, including National Trust Preservation Funds, grants from your State Historic Preservation Office, or a Certified Local Government.
 Please note that the congregation is not required to have developed a finalized repair plan, budget, timetable, or fundraising plan prior to acceptance into the program.

-NO – If you cannot demonstrate that your project addresses urgent repair needs, code or accessibility upgrades, or necessary repairs to make space more functional or welcoming, you are most likely not eligible.
+NO – If you cannot demonstrate that your project addresses urgent repair needs, accessibility upgrades, or necessary repairs to make space usable for community outreach, you are most likely not eligible.

 Will your project respect the property’s historic character and materials?